 A name synonymous with wine for centuries, San Vicente de la Sonsierra has an almost indescribable charm.
 It is a small, sleepy village set against the spectacular backdrop of the ruins of San Vicente castle – a destination that represents rural Spain at its best.
 Quiet, peaceful, and full of hospitable residents, San Vicente is a fairytale village and an important gateway into the region’s past.

 Although the first written reference to San Vicente de la Sonsierra dates back to the ninth century, historians are sure that this area was occupied long before the first European civilizations came into fruition.
-Spain can make a convincing claim to be the cradle of humanity in Western Europe; in 2007, Western Europe’s oldest confirmed remains – 1.2 million years old – of the genus Homo were discovered near the northern city of Burgos.
+Spain can make a convincing claim to be the cradle of humanity in Western Europe; in 2007, Western Europe’s oldest confirmed remains – 1.2 million years old – of the genus Homo were discovered near Burgos.

 The Roman centuries were something of a golden age for Spain.
 However, the Pax Romana (Roman Peace) in Spain started to crumble in the 3rd and 4th century AD when Germanic tribes began to sweep down across the Pyrenees.
 The Visigoths, another Germanic people, made Toledo their capital and settled in the Iberian Peninsula after the Franks pushed them out of Gaul.
 Yet the 200,000 or so Visigoths maintained a precarious hold over millions of Hispano-Romans – the country was ripe for an invasion, which occurred in 711.
 The last Visigothic king, Roderic, was defeated in western Andalucia – within a few years, Muslims had conquered the vast majority of Spain, except for a small area in the north.

 San Vicente de la Sonsierra began to really grow and prosper during this period.
 Sancho Garcés III expanded the settlement’s infrastructure and built a fortified bridge that survived until 1775.
 His successor was also very predisposed toward the now thriving village – on January 6, 1172, Sancho VI of Navarre granted jurisdiction to San Vicente over the territory of Laguardia.
-The remains of the castle and its walls that can be seen today was once a mighty fortress, commissioned by Sancho VII of Navarre in 1194.
+The remains of the castle and its walls that can be seen today were once a mighty fortress, commissioned by Sancho VII of Navarre in 1194.
 It was to prove vital in the coming years.

-Nevertheless, further skirmishes occurred between the rival kingdoms; Pedro Fernandez de Velasco attacked San Vicente repeatedly until a new and lasting peace treaty was signed in 1437.
+Nevertheless, further skirmishes occurred between the rival kingdoms; Pedro Fernandez de Velasco repeatedly attacked San Vicente until a new and lasting peace treaty was signed in 1437.
 After that, a more peaceful and prosperous era endured, particularly in the 17th century.
 Spain’s golden age was thrust upon the nation, with artists, intellectuals, and writers achieving European notoriety and fame.
-By this period, Rioja was recognized throughout Spain as an important wine producer; it is said that the Mayor of Logrono banned carriages from passing along roads near to the bodegas in 1635.
+By this period, Rioja was recognized throughout Spain as an important wine producer; it is said that the Mayor of Logrono banned carriages from passing along roads near the bodegas in 1635.
 He was fearful of the vibrations damaging his precious wines.

 Indeed, in the 18th and 19th centuries, Riojan wines became increasingly crucial to the broader region’s prosperity and reputation.
 A declaration of lasting significance occurred in the 18th century, with the inauguration of the Real Sociedad Economica de Cosecheros de Rioja (Royal Economic Society of Rioja Wine Producers).
 Their goals and remit were to encourage the cultivation of vines and wine production and the burgeoning industry’s commercial development.

 In the 19th century, French vineyards were devastated by a terrible parasite called phylloxera – it almost eliminated France’s wine industry until a solution was found.
-Yet conversely, this brought about the precursor to Rioja’s modern wine industry; Bordeaux wine producers came to the Rioja region and soon realized that, although conditions were different from those they knew in Bordeaux, it would still be possible to produce excellent wines.
+Conversely, this brought about the precursor to Rioja’s modern wine industry; Bordeaux wine producers came to the Rioja region and soon realized that, although conditions were different from those they knew in Bordeaux, it would still be possible to produce excellent wines.
 Their chateaux system was adopted by local entrepreneurs, with production centered around private estates.

 Sadly, the 20th century was a period of great political and social unrest across Spain.
 King Alfonso XII abdicated in favor of the Second Republic in 1931.
 However, Nationalist forces rose to power in the mid-1930s, finally culminating in the Spanish Civil War of 1936-39.
 General Franco declared victory in 1939, exerting a tight grip over Spain’s political and social life.
-Strikes and abortion were illegal, regional languages/culture were suppressed and church attendance was obligatory
+Strikes and abortion were illegal, regional languages/culture were suppressed, and church attendance was obligatory

 Gastronomy & Wine